-The magnitude of the changes with time-on-task may come as a surprise.
-In the experiment by \cite{forstmann2008striatum}, the average accuracy of decisions declines from about 90\% at the start of the experiment to just above 80\% at the end.
-This effect is roughly the same size as the key experimental manipulation these authors were studying.
-Changes of this magnitude are likely to occur in many experiments, if we accept that the amount of practice given to participants in this experiment was typical (over 800 decisions per participant).
-Even with this substantial practice, the average RT and accuracy are still clearly changing by the end of the session.
-Some experiments include even more practise than that (we investigate two examples of this later), and in some of these cases we observe non-changing group summary statistics, like mean accuracy and RT, near the end of practice.
+Performance changes with time-on-task are often sufficiently large that ignoring them is unreasonable.
+In the perceptual decision-making experiment described above, average accuracy of decisions declines from about 90\% at the start of the experiment to just above 80\% at the end (Figure~\ref{fig:datatrends}).
+This effect is just as large as the key experimental manipulation studied by \cite{forstmann2008striatum}; the differences between cautious, urgent, and neutral decision-making.
+The average RT and accuracy are still changing by the end of the session, even after substantial practice.
+Some experiments include even more practice than that -- we investigate two examples of this later.
+In some of these cases we observe stable group summary statistics, like mean accuracy and RT, after sufficient practice.
 However, even this does not imply that any individual’s performance is constant.
-This is, of course, the same problem associated with averaging that arises in most analyses.
-In fact, our analyses (see Figures~\ref{fig:goodness-of-fit-RT-LDT1} and \ref{fig:goodness-of-fit-acc-LDT1} below, for example) suggest that most participants continue to change substantially on either, or both, of mean RT and accuracy even up to 2,000 trials of practice.
+This is the same problem associated with averaging that arises in most analyses.
+Our investigations (see Figure~\ref{fig:goodness-of-fit-RT-LDT1}, for example) suggest that most subjects continue to change substantially on either, or both, of mean RT and accuracy even up to 2,000 trials of practice.